saketjiva/commerce-php/src/pages/development/components/indexing/index.md

 Depending on whether index data is up to date, an indexer status value is one of the following:

-Database Status|Admin Status|Description
-`valid`|Ready|Data is synchronized, no reindex required `invalid`|Reindex Required|The original data was changed, the index should be updated `working`|Processing|Indexing is in progress
+Database Status| Admin Status | Description `valid`|Ready| Data is synchronized, no reindex required.
+`invalid`|Reindex Required|The original data was changed, the index should be updated.
+`working`|Processing|Indexing is in progress

 The database status can be seen when viewing the SQL table `indexer_state`.